isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

-that incorporated local “needs” and “conditions”.[^15] China also recognised this difference and even set up special colleges such as the Jinan Da Xue (Chi-Nan University) to train teachers specifically for Chinese schools in Nanyang.[^16]</p>
+that incorporated local “needs” and “conditions”.[^15] China also recognised this difference and even set up special colleges such as the Jinan Da Xue (Chi-Nan University) to train teachers specifically for Chinese schools in Nanyang.[^16]

-<h4><strong>The Colonial Government and Textbooks for Local Needs</strong></h4>
+#### The Colonial Government and Textbooks for Local Needs
-<p>After 1911, most of the colonial governments in Southeast Asia grew apprehensive
-of the political influences from China.
+After 1911, most of the colonial governments in Southeast Asia grew apprehensive of the political influences from China.
 In the Straits Settlements, the Colonial authorities passed the School Registration Ordinance of 1920.
 It heralded British direct involvement with the education of all children in Singapore.
-They were concerned no longer just with the English-stream schools and Malay vernacular schools.</p>
+They were concerned no longer just with the English-stream schools and Malay vernacular schools.

-<p>With this Ordinance, the local government sought to “gain control over
-all schools in the Colony”.
-The government officially declared three points:</p>
+With this Ordinance, the local government sought to “gain control over all schools in the Colony”.
+The government officially declared three points:

-<p>Firstly, that the schools shall be properly conducted as schools; secondly,
-that the teachers in them have efficient training for teaching, and thirdly, that the teaching shall not be of such a kind that is against the interest of the Government of the Colony.[^17]</p>
+Firstly, that the schools shall be properly conducted as schools; secondly, that the teachers in them have efficient training for teaching, and thirdly, that the teaching shall not be of such a kind that is against the interest of the Government of the Colony.[^17]

-<p>Under this Ordinance, both the managers and teachers of all schools were
-required to register with the Education Department within three months, for existing schools, and one month for new schools.
+Under this Ordinance, both the managers and teachers of all schools were required to register with the Education Department within three months, for existing schools, and one month for new schools.
 In addition, any changes in the teaching staff or committee of management of the registered schools